AntonVolnyh/ReadyCaptcha/README.md

-# ReadyCaptcha (reCAPTCHA V2)
+# ReadyCaptcha (reCAPTCHA V2/v3)

 ReadyCaptcha is a Python-based application designed to manage and distribute Google reCAPTCHA tokens efficiently.

+This program functions like a bank for Google reCaptcha v2/v3 tokens.
+It solves it using the selected service tokens in advance, stores them, keeps them alive, and dispenses them to you as soon as they are needed.
 It ensures you have a valid token on hand for situations where every second counts, such as registering a visit time or booking appointments.

+Supported captcha solving services:
+- cap.guru _(recommended)_
+- 2captcha.com (aka rucaptcha.com)
+- azcaptcha.com
+- Anti-Captcha.com

 ## Features